Philip V of Macedon: Campaigns against Flamininus

 Publius Villius Tappulus replaced Sulpicius in command, but spent most of the year dealing with a mutiny.
 In summer 198 BC Philip marched west and encamped on both sides of the Aoös river where it passed through a narrow ravine.
 Villius marched to meet him, but was still considering what to do when he learnt that his successor, Titus Quinctius Flamininus was on his way to Corcyra to assume command.
 At a peace conference, Flamininus announced the Romans' new peace terms.
 Up to this point, the Romans had merely ordered Philip to stop attacking the Greek cities.
 Now Flamininus demanded that he should make reparations to all the Greek cities he had harmed and withdraw all his garrisons from cities outside Macedonia, including Thessaly, which had been part of the Macedonian kingdom continuously since 353 BC.
 Philip stormed out of the meeting in anger and Flamininus decided to attack.
 In the subsequent Battle of the Aous, the Macedonian force collapsed and fled, suffering 2,000 casualties.
 Philip gathered up the survivors and retreated to Thessaly and then to Tempe.

 Over the winter of 198/197 BC, Philip declared his willingness to make peace.
 The parties met at Nicaea in Locris in November 198 - Philip sailed from Demetrias, but he refused to disembark and meet Flamininus and his allies on the beach, so he addressed them from the prow of his ship.
 To prolong the proceedings, Flamininus insisted that all his allies should be present at the negotiations.
 He then reiterated his demands that Philip should withdraw all his garrisons from Greece, Illyria, and Asia Minor.
 Philip was not prepared to go this far and he was persuaded to send an embassy to the Roman Senate.
 When this embassy reached Rome, the Senate demanded that Philip surrender the "fetters of Greece," Demetrias, Chalcis, and Corinth, but Philip's envoys claimed they had no permission to agree to this, so the war continued.
 Over the rest of the winter, Philip mobilised all the manpower of his kingdom, which amounted to 18,000 men.
 To these he added 4,000 peltasts from Thrace and Illyria, and 2,500 mercenaries.
 All these forces were gathered at Dion.

 In June 197 BC, Flamininus marched north through Thermopylae, with allies from Aetolia, Gortyn, Apollonia, and Athamania.
-Philip marched south into Thessaly and the two armies met at the Battle of Cynoscephalae.
+Philip marched south into Thessaly and the two armies met at the Battle of Cynoscephalae (Plb.
+18.18-27; Livy 33.5-11).
 In what proved to be the decisive engagement of the war, the legions of Flamininus defeated Philip's Macedonian phalanx.
 Philip himself fled on horseback, collected the survivors, and withdrew to Macedonia.
 Philip was forced to sue for peace on Roman terms.